kabachuha/nanoGPKANT/README.md

 Also to the KAN paper authors: https://github.com/KindXiaoming/pykan

 The respective licenses situate in the file THIRD_PARTY_LICENSES.
+(The code from this repo and from the aforementioned ones is MIT-licensed and you can use it basically everywhere.)

-And additional thanks to the original concept makers, Andrey Kolmogorov and Vladimir Arnold.
+And, of course, I want to say additional thanks to the original concept makers — Andrey Kolmogorov and Vladimir Arnold.

----
+## Future work:

 Feel free to give your ideas and suggestions.
 Let's see if we can improve KAN-based transformers.